igna-s/Some-AI-Proyects/README.md

 This repository employs a variety of licenses:

 - **Code:** All modules and implementations are released under the **Apache License 2.0**.
-You are free to use, modify, and distribute the source code as long as proper credit is given.
+You are free to use, modify, and distribute the source code

 - **Models & Data:** Some datasets and pretrained models may have their own licensing terms.
 Please check the respective authors for detailed license information.